Piranha fish swap old teeth for new ones simultaneously

 Additionally, the project teased new information out of dozens of fish specimens that sat on the shelves of natural history museums around the country.

 “The motivation for this work came out of an effort to take those collections and come up with new ways of learning about the biology of fish,” Kolmann said.

-The other co-authors are Katherine Bemis of Virginia Institute of Marine Science; Frances Irish of Moravian College; and L. Patricia Hernandez of George Washington University.
+The other co-authors are Katherine Bemis of the Virginia Institute of Marine Science; Frances Irish of Moravian College; and L. Patricia Hernandez of George Washington University.

 This research was funded by the National Science Foundation, the National Institutes of Health, the Clyde D. & Lois W. Marlatt, Jr. Fellowship and Friday Harbor Laboratories.